javiersantos/WhatsAppBetaUpdater/README.md

 * Portuguese
 * Turkish - Thanks to Furkan Taşkın -
 * Ukrainian - Thanks to Vitalii Demeshkant -

+## License
+    Copyright 2015 Javier Santos

+    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ### Tools
 Built with Xamarin.